hp-liangzhang/hp-liangzhang.github.com/_posts/conf/2017-07-26-conf-session.markdown

 session.renew=disable
 ```

-Usually the *renew* action will make the application slowlier for it create a new session of a different session id every time when an client calling Hello api which has a session Id before, then delete the old session.
+Usually the *renew* action makes the application slower because of more database operations.
+It duplicates a new session from the old one (if there is one) with a different session ID, then delete the old session.